watson-developer-cloud/swift-sdk/README.md

 visualRecognition.deleteLocalModel(classifierID: classifierID)
 ```

-#### Important notes
-* Alternatively, a Watson created Core ML model can be packaged in the main app bundle using the naming convention `<classified_id>.mlmodel`.
-The SDK will reference this model for any updates if no model can be found in the `Application Support` directory.
-Updated models will be downloaded to the `Application Support` directory.
+You may also choose to include a Core ML model with your application, enabling images to be classified offline without having to download a model first.
+To include a model, add it to your application bundle following the naming convention [classifier_id].mlmodel.
+This will enable the SDK to locate the model when using any function that accepts a classifierID argument.

 The following links provide more information about the IBM Watson Visual Recognition service: